Drilling plans near Cheyenne raise concerns among landowners

 CHEYENNE — A potential drilling project near Cheyenne city limits has drawn criticism from several landowners, who worry the development could pose health risks to themselves and their neighbors.

-The plans to drill 10 to 15 oil wells just east of Cheyenne have been proposed by Samson Energy Company, which already has a strong presence in Laramie County.
+The plans to drill 10 to 15 oil wells just east of Cheyenne have been proposed by Samson Energy Co., which already has a strong presence in Laramie County.

 The project’s drilling spacing units, which have been approved by the Wyoming Oil and Gas Conservation Commission, run from near Interstate 80 in the south to Iron Mountain Road in the north.
 Part of that zone falls within city limits, which has worried members of the Cheyenne Area Landowners Coalition.